WINNER NAMED FOR TWENTY SIXTH

-The trustees of the Martin Wise Goodman Trust announce that KARYN PUGLIESE, Executive Director of News and Current Affairs at APTN, the world’s first Indigenous television network, has been awarded the twenty fifth Martin Wise Goodman Canadian Nieman Fellowship at Harvard University.
+The trustees of the Martin Wise Goodman Trust announce that PACINTHE MATTAR, a Toronto based journalist, producer and writer, has been awarded the twenty sixth Martin Wise Goodman Canadian Nieman Fellowship at Harvard University.

 This fellowship is funded by a publicly subscribed permanent endowment in memory of Martin Wise Goodman, late President of Toronto Star Newspapers Limited.

-Ms. Pugliese will join twenty-six other journalists in the 82nd class of Nieman Fellows at Harvard University.
+Ms. Mattar will join the 84th class of Nieman Fellows at Harvard University.
 The fellowship carries a stipend for living expenses and payment of fees to Harvard University.

 The Nieman Fellowships were established for American journalists in 1938 in memory of Lucius W. Nieman, founder of the Milwaukee Journal.
 It provides for a year of study for working journalists in any department of Harvard University as well as a seminar program.
 Previously, thirteen Canadian journalists had gone to Harvard on this program under other funding, including Martin Goodman (Nieman fellow class of '62).